-We strive to deliver high quality, diverse and original teaching material to our students.
-Our team reaches out to all levels, from sophomore to graduate students, to whom we transfer our enthusiasm and passion for Geosciences.
-Working with actors of local communities allows us to design a learning ecosystems where our students can grow their interest for a career in geoscience.
+We strive to deliver high quality, diverse and original teaching material to our students, create engaging projects that foster student growth, both academically and professionally, and to implement best practices in mentoring to foster the scientific curiosity of our students.
+Our team reaches out to all levels, from sophomore to graduate students, to whom we transfer our enthusiasm and passion for the geosciences.
+Working with actors of local communities allows us to design a learning ecosystem where our students can grow their interest for a career in geoscience.

 Dr. Judy Haschenburger